-- •Changing developments of the managed area provided by the CSO. - Effectiveness of the organization in fulfilling their purpose to support the managed area(s). - Effectiveness of the Board of Directors in completing their Annual Program Plan. - •The relationship between the ORCP team and CSO.
+- Changing developments of the managed area provided by the CSO. - Effectiveness of the organization in fulfilling their purpose to support the managed area(s). - Effectiveness of the Board of Directors in completing their Annual Program Plan. - The relationship between the ORCP team and CSO.
 What went well?
-Are there areas of improvement?

-2023 was a hard year for the Alliance with the deaths of the President, Dean Barber, in December 2022 and the Treasurer, Scott Taylor, in September 2023.
-Efforts to rebuild the Board and attract new members are progressing and, despite those and other setbacks, the CSO continues to:
+Are there areas of improvement? - In the last 4 months of calendar year 2024, the Aquatic Preserve Alliance of Central Florida worked alongside our office in our outreach program, contacting the public and providing information to stakeholders about the Office of Resilience and Coastal Protection and the Central Florida Aquatic Preserves primary missions. - In the coming year, I look forward to an increase in coordination and participation to provide the Aquatic Preserve Office with volunteers and support towards the functionality of the Departments stated mission.
+To provide safe and reasonable recreational access to the public, and to uphold The Departments' conservation of the Aquatic Preserves through responsible stewardship.